RichardDooling/Entertainment_Law/Celebrity_Publicity/Celebrity_Publicity.md

 in none of them was there an attempt to broadcast or publish an entire act for which the performer ordinarily gets paid.
 It is evident, and there is no claim here to the contrary, that Zacchini's state-law right of publicity would not serve to prevent the TV station from reporting the newsworthy facts about Zacchini's act.
 Wherever the line in particular situations is to be drawn between media reports that are protected and  those that are not, we are quite sure that the First and Fourteenth Amendments do not immunize the media when they broadcast a performer's entire act without his consent.
 The Constitution no more prevents a State from requiring the TV station to compensate Zacchini for broadcasting his act on television than it would privilege the TV station to film and broadcast a copyrighted dramatic work without liability to the copyright owner &hellip; or to film and broadcast a prize fight &hellip; or a baseball game &hellip; where the promoters or the participants had other plans for publicizing the event.
 There are ample reasons for reaching this conclusion.

 The broadcast of a film of Zacchini's entire act poses a substantial threat to the economic value of that performance.
-As the Ohio court recognized, this act is the product of Zacchini's own talents and energy, the end result of much time, effort, and expense.
+As the Ohio court recognized,
+this act is the product of Zacchini's own talents and energy, the end result of much time, effort, and expense.
 Much of its economic value lies in the "right of exclusive control over the publicity given to his performance"; if the public can see the act free on television, it will be less willing to pay to see it at the fair.
 The  effect of a public broadcast of the performance is similar to preventing Zacchini from charging an admission fee.
-"The rationale for [protecting the right of publicity] is the straightforward one of preventing unjust enrichment by the theft of good will.
-No social purpose is served by having the defendant get free some aspect of the plaintiff that would have market value and for which he would normally pay."
-Kalven, Privacy in Tort Law—Were Warren and Brandeis Wrong?, 31 Law & Contemp.
-Prob.
-326, 331 (1966).
+The rationale for protecting the right of publicity is the straightforward one of preventing unjust enrichment by the theft of good will.
+No social purpose is served by having the defendant get free some aspect of the plaintiff that would have market value and for which he would normally pay.
 Moreover, the broadcast of Zacchini's entire performance, unlike the unauthorized use of another's name for purposes of trade or the incidental use of a name or picture by the press, goes to the heart of Zacchini's ability to earn a living as an entertainer.
-Thus, in this case, Ohio has recognized what may be the strongest case for a "right of publicity"--involving, not the appropriation of an entertainer's reputation to enhance the attractiveness of a commercial product, but the appropriation of the very activity by which the entertainer acquired his reputation in the first place.
+Thus, in this case, Ohio has recognized what may be the strongest case for a "right of publicity"---involving, not the appropriation of an entertainer's reputation to enhance the attractiveness of a commercial product, but the appropriation of the very activity by which the entertainer acquired his reputation in the first place.

 Of course, Ohio's decision to protect Zacchini's right of publicity here rests on more than a desire to compensate the performer for the time and effort invested in his act; the protection provides an economic incentive for him to make the investment required to produce a performance of interest to the public.
 This same consideration underlies the patent and copyright laws long enforced by this Court.
 As the Court stated in [*Mazer v.Stein*](http://scholar.google.com/scholar_case?case=11977251527545760686) (US 1954):

 > "The economic philosophy behind the clause empowering Congress to